 If you follow this route right through to Perth, you could consider flying on to South Africa or one of the East African countries such as Kenya.
-This would be a nice option particularly for anyone flying home to Europe or North America.
-Alternatively you could fly home via Southeast Asia or take on our India backpacking route.
+This would be a nice option particularly for anyone who is eventually flying home to Europe or North America.
+Alternatively you could fly back via Southeast Asia or take on our India backpacking route.

-This article was last updated in January 2017.
+This Australia itinerary was last updated in January 2020.